Sample Reference Request Letter

-I am in the process of seeking employment as a [insert Job Title] and a positive reference from you would enhance my prospects of achieving my career goals; I need to have my list of references ready to submit by June 18, 20--.
+I am in the process of seeking employment as an Assistant Manager and a positive reference from you would enhance my prospects of achieving my career goals; I need to have my list of references ready to submit by June 18, 20--.

 Please let me know if there is any information I can provide regarding my experience to assist you in giving me a reference; I’ve attached my resume for your review.
 I can be reached at firstname.lastname@example.org or (111) 111-1111.